 Every business faces a rainy day once in a while.
 That might be down to you, or matters completely out of your hands.
 Sales may drop.
 Suppliers may come and go, but none of that should be of too much concern when you have a healthy cash reserve.

 It’s there as a safety net for when the going gets tough.
 It softens the blow and gives you something to fall back on when times are hard and your revenue dries up.
 A cash reserve should be able to cover between three to six months of your ordinary expenses.
 If revenue is a concern, you could also cut back on premium expenses or even pay yourself less for a while.

 So there you have it, a no-frills primer on cash flow management and ways to improve it.
 The key takeaway here is to make sure that your business is always working with the right numbers.
 While forecasting and reporting are great, it can all come undone if the data is wrong.
 Granted, your core cash flow work takes place within your general ledger and management software, but it starts with accurate data capture.
 Without it, managing cash flow can soon feel like a juggling act where nothing seems to land.

-If you’d like to find out more about this kind of data capture, please feel free to explore Dext Prepare.
-Alongside award-winning extraction, we have automation tools and thousands of integrations with other business finance providers.
+If you’d like to find out more about cash flow and how to improve it, click below to download our Beginner’s Guide to Smart Cash Flow.
+You can also explore Dext Prepare‘s award-winning extraction, automation tools and thousands of integrations with other business finance providers.